HinaKhan94/math-junior/README.md

 ### Validator Testing
 - HTML
-  * No errors were found when passing through the recommended [W3C Validator]()
+  * No errors were found when passing through the recommended [W3C Validator](https://validator.w3.org/nu/#textarea)
 - CSS
   * No errors were found when passing through the recommended [Jigsaw Validator](https://jigsaw.w3.org/css-validator/validator)

 - JavaScript
-  * No errors were found when passing through the official Jshint validator
+  * No errors were found and the following metrics were returned when passing through the official Jshint validator
-    - The following metrics were returned:
+    - There are 26 functions in this file.
+    - Function with the largest signature take 3 arguments, while the median is 0.
+    - Largest function has 25 statements in it, while the median is 3.
+    - The most complex function has a cyclomatic complexity value of 9 while the median is 1.

 ## Accessibility

 I have made sure that I have used complimentary color contrasts throughout the game and made sure to use semantic HTML for accessibility.